 2) To be a constant, effective political force based in Northern Virginia, and source of manpower for national deployments

 Funding for the Patrick Henry College Republicans enables them to attend political training and activism events across Virginia, and supports their political activism efforts.
 2011’s record activism was supported by a budget of $600.
 With an increased budget of $2,000 or more, the Patrick Henry College Republicans could exponentially increase their impact on the even more important 2012 elections.

-Cuttlefish is Patrick Henry College’s literary journal.
+Vessel is Patrick Henry College’s literary journal.
 This publication accepts submissions from on-campus students in the genres of fiction, nonfiction, poetry, and art.
-The team of editors on Cuttlefish includes one editor-in-chief, a design editor, and two editors for every genre.
-There are typically four issues – one per month – that are published during the semester.
-Currently the Cuttlefish team is working to publish a children’s issue for students and faculty to be able to take home to their younger siblings or children.
-The projected expense for this endeavor is $100.
+The team of editors on Vessel includes one editor-in-chief, a design editor, and two editors for every genre.
+Three issues are published during the semester.

 Eden Troupe is Patrick Henry College's drama club, a student arts organization that seeks to glorify God through the production of plays that communicate truth and beauty.
 The art of theatre is as old as ancient Greece, as glamorous as Broadway, and as dignified as London itself.
 Patrick Henry College’s theatre troupe follows in this grand tradition each semester in staging productions of literarily renowned plays.